 Compute costs savings

-In this link you can find a cool wizard to calculate your savings: AWS compute savings
+In this link, you can find a cool wizard to calculate your savings: AWS compute savings

 EC2 Expenses ECS Expenses Total